The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 The law firm added, "We wish to reiterate that our firm was not the subject of a leak but of a serious criminal act.
 This was an illegal computer hack."

 News of offshore accounts and tax havens has been grabbing headlines since it broke on Sunday.
 But the ICIJ warns against assuming the guilt of anyone mentioned in its reporting.
-Noting that there are "legitimate uses for offshore companies and trusts," the group says, "We do not intend to suggest or imply that any people, companies or other entities included in the ICIJ Offshore Leaks Database have broken the law or otherwise acted improperly."
+Noting that there are "legitimate uses for offshore companies and trusts," the group says, "we do not intend to suggest or imply that any people, companies or other entities included in the ICIJ Offshore Leaks Database have broken the law or otherwise acted improperly."

 The International Consortium of Investigative Journalists was founded in 1997, as part of the Center for Public Integrity; it became an independent organization early in 2017.